lombardpress/lombardpress-schema/docs/diplomatic.md

     <del>as</del>
     <add>atis</add>
   </subst>
-  <add place="above-line">m</add>
 </seg>

 ```

 # References and Quotations

-References and quotations are simply marked `ref` and `quote` elements.
+References and quotations are marked with `ref` and `quote` elements.

-## References
+## ref

 ### Description

-Reference is used when the author makes an internal or external reference.
-The whole reference to the target may contain several elements, which would usually be `title` and `name`, which we support here.
+`ref` is used when the author makes an internal or external reference.
+The whole reference to the target may contain several elements, normally `title` and `name`.

 ### Rules